Table of Contents

 Fonts matter, even though we do not consciously think about them.
 Fonts impact your website’s overall appearance, give an instant impression, and can actually affect conversion.
 Examine different fonts to determine which one will best fit your audience and brand.

 Quality, pertinent content is the core of your law firm’s website.
 Significant content woos potential clients who land on your website with their concerns and queries, so make sure that your content is abundant and fresh, and that it focuses on typical client concerns.
 Do not forget to tackle and replace off-putting legal jargon.
 Comb through everything for accuracy and make sure your links are healthy, and never lead the user into a discouraging dead end.
+If you are interested in refreshing or adding new content, you can always consider outsourcing the writing to a professional!

 Refresh Old Content